Magnetics Overview (03:23)

 What are popular applications?

-A lot of IL700s replace optocouplers for higher speed, less distortion, longer life,
+A lot of IL700s replace optocouplers with higher speed, less distortion, longer

 I hate optos...

 Join the club.
 And other popular IL700 applications include:

 * serial interfaces;

 * isolated A-to-D converters; and

 * power interfaces.

 Where can our viewers get data sheets and samples?

 You can click, to go to the IL700 section of our on-line store for samples and data sheets.

 We're talking about isolator speed with Sandy, at NVE.
 Sandy: PWD, skew, jitter.
 All the terms give me the "jitters."